-BPI Investment Management, Inc. ("BPI Investment"), a wholly-owned subsidiary of the Bank of the Philippine Islands, shall act as the Fund's Investment Manager and, as such, is tasked to formulate and implement the investment strategy of the Fund, and to provide and render management, technical, and administrative services to the Fund.
+BPI Investment Management, Inc. ("BPI Investment"), a wholly-owned subsidiary of the Bank of the Philippine Islands, is the Fund's Investment Manager.
+It is tasked to formulate and implement the investment strategy of the Fund, and to provide and render management, technical, and administrative services to the Fund.
 BPI Investment was incorporated as Ayala Investment Management, Inc. on July 30, 1974 to principally engage in the business of managing an investment company.
 On March 5, 1991, the SEC approved the change in corporate name to the present name.
-On March 16, 2010, BPI Investment is licensed by the SEC to act as Investment Company Adviser of the Fund.
+BPI Investment is licensed by the SEC to act as Investment Company Adviser of mutual funds.